vega/vega-lite/site/docs/invaliddata.md

 <div class="vl-example" data-name="test_invalid_color_size_mark_filter_only"></div>

+### Example: Output Color with "Show" Mode

+As discussed earlier, by default invalid values will produce the same visual values as zero (if the scale includes zero) or the minimum value (if the scale does not include zero).

+<div class="vl-example" data-name="bar_invalid_color_show"></div>

+However, you may use `config.scale.invalid` to override the output for invalid data values:

+<div class="vl-example" data-name="bar_invalid_color_show_override"></div>

 ## Other solutions

 {:#other}

 Note that `mark.invalid` and `config.scale.invalid` are options for handling invalid data _without_ changing data or marks.

-However, you may use other Vega-Lite features to encode invalid data.
+However, you may use other Vega-Lite features such as conditional encoding, layering, and window transforms to encode invalid data.

 ### Example: Conditional Encoding